carolcoral/Lcript/README.md

-﻿# Lcript
+# Lcript

-A simply script for search todo
+A simple script for HTML to do.Welcome to propose your suggestions or opinions！

 [TOC]